Skip Navigation Website Accessibility

 Instrument Specific Considerations:

-String, and guitar students can rent instruments appropriate for their size until they reach a full size instrument.
+Strings (violin, viola, cello, bass), and acoustic or electric guitar students can rent smaller sized instruments until they reach a full size.
 They will also need to be able to press down individual strings with single fingers and will develop calluses on their finger tips.

 Drum students will start using a practice pad to learn basic right and left stick patterns.
-Often some bell set (xylophone) work is included so students develop a basic understanding of pitch and melody, in addition to their rhythm studies.
+Bell set (similar to xylophone) work is included so students develop a basic understanding of pitch and melody, in addition to their rhythm studies.

-Woodwind and brass instruments are only made in full size, so it's important that the student can handle the physical demands the instrument will require to produce sound.
+Woodwind and brass instruments are not made in smaller sizes, so it's important that the student can handle the physical demands the instrument will require to produce sound.
 Developing a solid embouchure (formation of the mouth) and breath control are important from the very start.

 Piano students will want to be able to reach a stretch of at least 5 white keys from thumb to pinky - reaching the foot pedal will come later.
 They will start reading both treble and bass clefs at the same time and get used to their left and right hands operating independently of one another.